-When pollutants such as milk or raw sewage enter a stream, they break down very quickly.
+Pollutants such as milk or raw sewage break down very quickly when they enter a stream.
 The decomposition process requires a lot of oxygen.
-This could mean all the oxygen might be removed from the water, killing all the creatures living in it.
+This could mean all the oxygen is removed from the water, killing all the creatures living in it.

 Micro-organisms (bacteria and viruses)

-Most creatures can survive in water temperatures ranging between 10 degrees Celsius and 25 degrees Celsius.
-If the temperature rises or falls outside that range, the creatures may die or move away.
+Most creatures can survive in water temperatures ranging between 10 degrees celsius and 25 degrees celsius.
+If the temperature rises or falls outside this range, the creatures may die or move away.